 When a special educational need has been identified, the child’s name is placed on our Special Needs Register.
 A SEN Support Plan is then written for each child, detailing the provision that they will receive and also the progress that is expected.
 Each child’s progress is carefully monitored and recorded and the SEN Support Plans are reviewed every term.

-In addition it may be necessary to gain further advice from outside agencies such as the Learning Support Service, The Speech and Language Therapy Service or the Psychological Service.
+In addition it may be necessary to gain further advice from outside agencies such as the Learning Support Service, The Speech and Language Therapy Service, the Educational Psychologist or CAMHS.
 The involvement of such specialists would always be organised following consultation with parents.
-At certain stages, a child’s teacher may design a programme of work specific to the child’s individual needs.
-This may involve parents in carrying out activities at home.
+At certain stages, a child’s teacher may design a programme of work or provision specific to the child’s individual needs.